James Alexander Fatally Shot By Philadelphia Police After Firing At Officers During Traffic Stop In Logan, Police Say

 PHILADELPHIA (CBS) — It was a chaotic scene Wednesday night during an officer-involved shooting in Logan.
 A 24-year-old man was killed and an officer was injured when a confrontation broke out during a traffic stop on West Somerville Avenue near 15th Street.

-Police have identified the 24-year-old man as James Alexander.READ MORE: Philadelphia Doctor Who Later Contracted COVID-19 Reflects On First Patients, 'A Lot Of Fear'
+Police have identified the 24-year-old man as James Alexander.READ MORE: Congress Members Ask White House To Keep FEMA COVID-19 Vaccine Site At Pennsylvania Convention Center Open

 Police released their initial summary of Wednesday night’s shooting, claiming officers were defending themselves.